AICDMX/hackathon-interledger-market-Accesible/README.md

 We have two working branches.
-Main branch uses Contract style using python openpayments sdk Node.js Microservice is on node-js-api.
-Uses escrow wallet solution.
+Main branch uses Contract style using python openpayments sdk Node.js Microservice we have a second option Uses escrow wallet solution.

 ## Repository Layout